MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-on-aro.md

 # Deploy a Java application with Open Liberty/WebSphere Liberty on an Azure Red Hat OpenShift cluster

+In this guide, you will learn how to:

+> [!div class="checklist"]
+>
+> * Prepare the Liberty application
+> * Build the application image
-This guide shows you how to run your Java, Java EE, [Jakarta EE](https://jakarta.ee/), or [MicroProfile](https://microprofile.io/) application on the Open Liberty/WebSphere Liberty runtime.
-The guide then shows you how to deploy the containerized application to an Azure Red Hat OpenShift 4 cluster using the Open Liberty Operator.
-This article walks you through preparing a Liberty application, building the application Docker image and running the containerized application on an Azure Red Hat OpenShift 4 cluster.
+> * Run the containerized application on an Azure Red Hat OpenShift 4 cluster using the GUI and the CLI

+This article is step-by-step manual guidance for running Open/WebSphere Liberty on an Azure Red Hat OpenShift 4 cluster.
+It walks you through preparing a Liberty application, building the application Docker image and running the containerized application on an Azure Red Hat OpenShift 4 cluster.
+For a more automated solution that accelerates your journey to Azure Red Hat OpenShift 4 cluster, see [Deploy IBM WebSphere Liberty and Open Liberty on Azure Red Hat OpenShift](/azure/openshift/howto-deploy-java-liberty-app?toc=/azure/developer/java/ee/toc.json&bc=/azure/developer/java/breadcrumb/toc.json) using Azure Marketplace offer.

 For more information on Open Liberty, see [the Open Liberty project page](https://openliberty.io/).
 For more information on WebSphere Liberty, see [the WebSphere Liberty product page](https://www.ibm.com/cloud/websphere-liberty).

-This article is step-by-step manual guidance for running Open/WebSphere Liberty on an Azure Red Hat OpenShift 4 cluster.
-For a more automated solution that accelerates your journey to Azure Red Hat OpenShift 4 cluster, see [Deploy IBM WebSphere Liberty and Open Liberty on Azure Red Hat OpenShift](/azure/openshift/howto-deploy-java-liberty-app).

 This article is intended to help you quickly get to deployment.
 Before going to production, you should explore [Tuning Liberty](https://www.ibm.com/docs/was-liberty/base?topic=tuning-liberty).